gedeck/mlba/README.md

   install_github("gedeck/mlba/mlba", force=TRUE)
 }
 ```
-Note that this requires the installation of the `devtools` package
+Note that this requires the installation of the `devtools` package.
+On Windows, you may also need to install [RTools](https://cran.r-project.org/bin/windows/Rtools/).